4. Planning and implementation

 Digital security

-Ensuring digital security is important when planning and going ahead with opening data.
-Digital security includes matters related to risk management, continuity management and preparedness as well as cyber security, information security and data protection.
-Citizens, companies and communities must be able to rely on ethically sustainable, open and transparent public administration services also in the digital environment.
+It is important to ensure digital security when planning and implementing any data opening activities.
+Digital security includes issues related to risk management, business continuity management and preparedness as well as cyber security, information security and data protection.
+Citizens, companies, and communities must be able to rely on ethically sustainable, open, and transparent public administration services when they are provided digitally as well.

-Find out about actions and documents related to developing digital security (in Finnish).
+Read more about actions and documents related to the development of digital security (in Finnish).

 Method for assessing the potential benefits, risks and costs of opening data